How Does FAX Work in VoIP Environments?

-FAX was designed for analog networks, and can not travel over a digital VoIP network.
+FAX was designed for analog networks, and cannot travel over a digital VoIP network.
 The reason for this is that FAX communication uses the analog signal in a different way to regular voice communication.
-When VoIP technologies digitize and compress analog voice communication it is optimized for voice and not FAX signaling.
+When VoIP technologies digitize and compress analog voice communication it is optimized for voice and not FAX signalling.
 Subsequently, there are a number of things you need to take note of when you move to a VoIP Phone System.

 If you want to continue using your old fax machine, and you want to connect it to your VoIP phone system, its best to use a VoIP Gateway and an ATA (Analog Telephony Adapter) that supports T38.
 T38 is a protocol designed to allow fax to “travel” over a VoIP network.

-It is also possible to convert to computer based fax and choose a VoIP phone system that supports fax.
-3CX Phone System for Windows includes a full featured fax server that is able to receive faxes and forward them in PDF format to e-mail.
+It is also possible to convert to computer-based fax and choose a VoIP phone system that supports fax.
+3CX includes a full-featured fax server that is able to receive faxes and forward them in PDF format to e-mail.

 Another way to deal with fax when you switch to a VoIP phone system is to connect the fax machine directly to the existing analog phone line and bypass your VoIP system.